carbide customers

 Advantages

-• Electron beam processing achieves nanometer-level accuracy, making it ideal for fabricating intricate structures.
+• Electron beam machining achieves nanometer-level accuracy, making it ideal for fabricating intricate structures.

 • The focused nature of the beam minimizes thermal diffusion, reducing the heat-affected zone and potential material damage.

-• It can process a broad range of materials under controlled conditions, ensuring high purity and quality of the machined surfaces.
+• It can machine a broad range of materials under controlled conditions, ensuring high purity and quality of the machined surfaces.

 Limitations